Search for dark matter production in association with the Z$^{\prime}$ boson at the LHC in pp collisions at $\sqrt{s}$ = 8 TeV using Monte Carlo simulations: Events selection and analysis strategy

-\\ Figure \ref{figure:fig3} shows the distribution of the dimuon invariant mass; the CMS open data are represented by black dots with error bars (statistical error only), the green histogram represents the Drell-Yan background, the blue histogram stands for the vector boson pair backgrounds (WW, WZ and ZZ) and the $t\bar{t}$ + jets background is represented by the grey histogram.
+\\ Figure \ref{figure:fig3} illustrates the distribution of the dimuon invariant mass; the green histogram represents the Drell-Yan background, the blue histogram stands for the vector boson pair backgrounds (WW, WZ and ZZ) and the $t\bar{t}$ + jets background is represented by the grey histogram.
 These background histograms are stacked, while the signal models with different masses of the Z$^{\prime}$ heavy boson are represented by different colored lines, and are overlaid.
-The total systematic uncertainty (explained in section \ref{section:Uncertainties}) is illustrated in the ratio plot.
 The corresponding distribution of the missing transverse momentum is shown in figure \ref{figure:fig4}.
-These figures show good matching between the data points and the simulated SM backgrounds within the statistical error (demonstrated by the error bars on the data points) and within the systematic uncertainty (demonstrated by hatched region in the ratio plots).
-As the signal models are overwhelmed by the backgrounds, it is necessary to apply a more clever set of cuts to discriminate signals from SM backgrounds as will be explained in the next section.\\ The number of dimuon events passing the preselection for each SM background for the DH model and the CMS open data are quoted in table \ref{table:tab6} for an integrated luminosity of 11.6 fb$^{-1}$ .
+As the signal models are overwhelmed by the backgrounds, it is necessary to apply a more clever set of cuts to discriminate signals from SM backgrounds as will be explained in the next section.\\ The number of dimuon events passing the preselection for each SM background processes and for the model signals are quoted in table \ref{table:tab6} for an integrated luminosity of 19.7 fb$^{-1}$ .
 Uncertainties include both statistical and systematic components, summed in quadrature.